 Slight changes in questions are requested to more accurately capture the breadth of our client’s experience using the Export.gov website.
 The current survey does not accurately assess clients’ needs nor does it provide ITA staff with the level of detail needed to make improvements to the website to better meet clients’ needs and expectations.
 This card is accessed by the website user’s request to provide feedback by clicking on a link.
 We do not actively solicit customer feedback, rather the feedback mechanism is available if clients wish to provide feedback.

-Trade Information Center Transactional Survey
+Trade Information Center Automated Phone Survey

 Currently approved, no changes requested

-We wish to renew without changes the Trade Information Center (TIC) transactional survey.
+We wish to renew without changes the Trade Information Center (TIC) automated phone survey.
 The TIC operates a trade information hotline (1-800-TRAD) and serves as a comprehensive resource for information on all U.S. Federal Government export assistance programs.
 The Center is operated by the DOC/ITA for the 20 federal agencies comprising the Trade Promotion Coordinating Committee (TPCC).
-At the conclusion of a phone call with TIC staff, clients are provided with the option to participate in an automated phone survey to assess their satisfaction with the TIC.
+At the conclusion of a phone call with TIC staff, clients are provided with the option to participate in an automated phone survey to assess their satisfaction with the service they received from the TIC.
 The survey has been used for the past 3 years and was previously approved in a similar format.
 This information will be used to improve business processes and the quality of the TIC.

-Trade Information Center Annual Survey
+Trade Information Center Annual Satisfaction Survey

 Currently approved, revisions requested

 The TIC would like to revise a previously approved transactional survey and use it on an annual basis to benchmark overall performance and client satisfaction, and to identify areas for improving our service and export knowledge base.
-We plan to modify this survey to avoid overlap with the TIC transactional phone survey, and to provide us with aggregate details on clients’ needs, expectations and satisfaction.
+We plan to modify this survey to avoid overlap with the TIC transactional automated phone survey, and to provide us with aggregate details on clients’ needs, expectations and satisfaction.

-Trade Agreements Compliance Center Comment Card for Successfully Resolved Cases
+U.S. Department of Commerce Trade Agreements Compliance Program Comment Card for Successfully Resolved Cases

 New document for approval

-ITA’s TAC Center requests approval to send a comment card to clients at the conclusion of each successful market access and compliance case.
+ITA’s Trade Agreements Compliance (TAC) Center requests approval to send a comment card to clients at the conclusion of each successful market access and compliance case.
 The comment card will be sent via email as a survey link and will consist of questions assessing overall level of satisfaction with the services provided by the TAC Center, including case-specific questions regarding accuracy of the summary, timeliness of ITA’s actions on the case and adequacy of communications.
 Additionally, clients will be invited to make suggestions or provide information that supports the rating given on a response, request additional information about MAC services, and request follow up or inclusion in additional information gathering exercises.

-Trade Agreements Compliance Center Comment Card for Non-Successfully Resolved Cases
+U.S. Department of Commerce Trade Agreements Compliance ProgramComment Card for Non-Successfully Resolved Cases

 New document for approval